 As a senior citizen, you’ve probably worked for several decades and paid thousands over the years in taxes.
-Perhaps in your golden years, you have even reached certain milestones like paying off your children’s student loans or paying off your home loan.
-Whatever your financial circumstances, it’s important to know that as you grow older, your tax obligations will change.
-In most cases, being aged 65 or older enables you to take advantage of more tax breaks, while also receiving benefits like Social Security.
-Keep reading for a full explanation of tax relief for seniors or skip to the section that answers your query using the links below.
+Perhaps you have even reached certain milestones in your golden years, like paying off your children’s student loans or paying off your home loan.
+Whatever your financial circumstances, it’s essential to know that your tax obligations will change as you grow older.
+In most cases, being 65 or older enables you to take advantage of more tax breaks while also receiving benefits like Social Security.
+Keep reading for a full explanation of tax relief for seniors, or skip to the section that answers your query using the links below.

 - Filing Taxes as a Senior Citizen

 - Senior Tax Credit

 - Changes in Standard Deduction

 - Taxes and Social Security